AverageUser1231/AverageUser1231/README.md

 - 👋 Hi, I’m @AverageUser1231
-- 👀 I’m interested in exploting in roblox
+- 👀 I’m interested in exploting in roblox and animating
 - 🌱 I’m currently learning programming and animating